Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

-To formulate the constrained objective, we introduce two hyperparameters, $\mathcal{H}_\mathrm{target}$ and $\mathrm{KL}_\mathrm{target}$, which bound the entropy and KL divergence respectively.
-The goal of the tuned Lagrangian parameters is to ensure that the policy stays close to these constraints.
-As we need to ensure that they remain positive, we update them in $\log$ space with a gradient based root finding procedure
+A similar combination of maximum entropy and KL divergence bound has been explored in various forms \citep{abdolmaleki2015model,pajarinen2019compatible,akrour2019projections}.
+However, while previous approaches use complex solutions to this problem, such as approximate mirror descent, line search, or heuristic clipping, we take a simpler approach.
+We relax the problem, which introduces two hyperparameters, $\alpha$ for the entropy, and $\beta$ for the KL.
+Inspired by \cite{haarnoja_soft_2019}, \algoname automatically adapts these constraints when the policy violates them.

-Intuitively, the values are increased if the average policy entropy or KL are below the respective target values, and decreased otherwise.
-The policy objective for \algoname is
+\paragraph{Policy Updates and Multiplier Tuning} In the constrained objective, we introduce two hyperparameters, $\varepsilon_\mathcal{H}$ and $\varepsilon_\mathrm{KL}$, which bound the entropy and KL divergence.
+The goal of the Lagrangian parameters is to ensure that the policy stays close to these constraints.
+As we need to ensure that they remain positive, we update them in log space with a gradient based root finding procedure

-where $a_j$ are sampled from the past behavior policy $\pi_{\theta'}$.
-We also provide code for a clipped variant of the objective
+Finally, to ensure our KL constraint is (approximately) maintained, we clip the actor loss based on whether the constrained is currently violated.
+The full policy objective for \algoname is now

-This objective enforces the KL bound on a per-state basis instead of in expectation.
-In practice we have not found a measurable performance difference between both objectives.
+where $a$ is sampled from $\pi_\theta(\cdot|x_i)$ and $a_j$ from the past behavior policy $\pi_{\theta'}(\cdot|x_i)$, and $k$ denotes how many samples are used to approximate the KL.
+As with the critic, the optimized loss is a mean over a minibatch from the rollout data.
+Note that contrary to other on-policy algorithms like PPO and TRPO, we are not forced to use actions sampled from the behavior policy in the policy gradient estimator, which removes the need for importance sampling correction.
+We will show that this greatly improves the performance of REPPO in \autoref{sec:score}.

 Jointly tuning the entropy and KL multipliers is a crucial component of \algoname.
-Prior algorithms have focused on either tuning the entropy or relative entropy parameters, but as they are deeply linked, it is important to address them together.
-As the policy entropy and KL are tied, letting the behavior policy collapse to a low entropy could result in a scenario in which the KL constraint prevents any policy updates.
+As the policy entropy and KL are tied, letting the entropy of the behavior policy collapse means the KL constraint prevents any policy updates.
 Furthermore, the entropy and KL terms are balanced against the scale of the returns in the maximum entropy formulation.
-As the returns increase over the course of training, keeping the multipliers fixed will cause the model to ignore the constraints over time, accelerating collapse.
-However, as we tune both in tandem, we find that our setup ensures a steady, constrained amount of slack on the policy to improve while constantly exploring.
+As the returns increase, keeping the multipliers fixed causes the model to ignore the constraints over time, accelerating collapse.
+However, as we tune both in tandem, our setup ensures a steady, measured update rate of the policy.